Rallying Adversarial Techniques against Deep Learning for Network Security: Experimental Setup

 This allows the deep learning model to produce the classification result based on a threshold, $T$.
 Effectively, this alteration moves the original classification scheme into KitNET itself when $T = \phi \beta$, transforming the model from a regression model into a classifier.

-As adversarial examples target on deep learning models, we isolate KitNET from Kitsune when performing our attacks.
-In a real-world attack on Kitsune, the adversary must circumvent, or surmount, the Feature Extractor in order to induce perturbations on KitNET's input.
-However, with an understanding of the Feature Extractor, it is feasible for the adversary to craft network traffics to generate required features.
+As adversarial examples target deep learning models, we isolate KitNET from Kitsune when performing our attacks.
+In a real-world attack on Kitsune, the adversary must circumvent, or surmount, the Feature Extractor to induce perturbations on KitNET's input.
+However, understanding the Feature Extractor makes it feasible for the adversary to craft network traffics to generate essential features.
 Thus, in our experiments, we focus on evaluating the security of KitNET from the normalized feature space.